microsoft/vscode-docs/release-notes/latest.md

 Keeping to our monthly release cadence, we've put together a nice selection of new features and fixes for April.
 We hope you enjoy it.
 Our [April Iteration Plan](https://github.com/Microsoft/vscode/issues/4888) includes the remaining work in progress as well as other yet to be started work.

-This release also has a number of notable bug fixes - we would love help in verification of these fixes.
+This release also has a number of notable bug fixes.

 * [3928](https://github.com/Microsoft/vscode/issues/3928): VS Code corrupts multi-line environment variables
 * [4426](https://github.com/Microsoft/vscode/issues/4426): Include CLI in Linux zip archive and support custom install locations